 Scope of Power of the Shareholder Representative

-Some shareholders, especially large corporate shareholders, express concern over the ability of the shareholder representative to change the terms of the merger agreement after closing.1 Large organizations want to control the terms of any agreements under which they have obligations or liabilities.
+Some shareholders, especially large corporate shareholders, express concern over the ability of the shareholder representative to change the terms of the merger agreement after closing.
+Large organizations want to control the terms of any agreements under which they have obligations or liabilities.
 This is certainly understandable.
 As extreme examples, some shareholders have wondered whether the broad powers typically granted to a representative would give them the ability to enter into a settlement agreement that would restrict the ability of the selling shareholders to take some action, such as executing a non-competition agreement.
 While that would be tough to enforce, the question about where the line should be drawn on the limits of the representative’s authority is a good one.

-This potential desire of these shareholders to define and curtail the powers of the representative is in conflict with the typical desire of the buyer for these powers to be as broad as possible.
+This potential desire of these shareholders to define and curtail the powers of the representative conflicts with the typical desire of the buyer for these powers to be as broad as possible.
 The buyer wants to know that any action that may need to be taken after closing can be taken by the buyer and the representative acting alone.
 Buyers do not want additional approvals to be needed for some actions, but not for others.

 As a legal matter, SRS Acquiom questions whether any amendment that fundamentally changes the terms of the deal that were approved by the board and shareholders would be enforceable.
 However, it is difficult to define what would constitute such a fundamental change.